Ri-chard-Wu/annoy-gpu/README.rst

 Python code example
 -------------------

-Add items and then save at 'test-1e5.tree'.
+Add items and then save it in the file 'test-1e5.tree'.

 .. code-block:: python